How GST on Mutual Fund Distributor Commission Changes Everything (April 1, 2026)

 A: The split continues.
 Registered partners keep receiving base + GST.
 Unregistered partners get only base starting May 2026.
 You'll see a two-tier commission structure reflected in fund statements and your own income reports.

 If you're running an MFD practice, April 1 is a good trigger to review your GST structure, your AUM sourcing, and how your business model holds up under the new math.
 For unregistered distributors, the economics have shifted.
-For those on composition, it's worth checking whether normal registration works better now.
+For those on composition, the case for switching to normal GST is now overwhelming.

 On the investor side, cleaner expense accounting should translate to slightly lower fund costs over time.
 That's a structural positive for the ecosystem, even if the transition is bumpy for parts of the distribution chain.

 Ready to simplify compliance and track your commissions accurately through the transition?
-Creso helps MFDs automate commission tracking, GST reconciliation, and client reporting—especially critical as the April 1 changes take effect.
+Creso helps MFDs automate commission tracking, GST reconciliation, and client reporting, especially as the April 1 changes take effect.
 See how Creso can help you stay ahead of the new TER framework.

 Book a Demo to See Why